rapidspeciation/biodiversity_genomics_course_2024/exercises/12_statistical_phasing.md

 ## Statistical phasing with shapeit2
 (Note, this tutorial is an adapted version of the speciation genomics tutorial by Mark Ravinet and Joana Meier: https://speciationgenomics.github.io/phasing)

+Many tools require haplotype information, e.g. extended haplotype statistics we are running in this tutorial, but also tools that do local ancestry inference like Relate, tskit or fineSTRUCTURE.

 Phasing basically means figuring out for heterozygous positions which of the alleles are part of the same haplotype or chromosome (e.g. which of the alleles were inherited together on a chromosome from the mother).
 For instance if an individual is heterozygous at two SNPs with genotypes AG and TC, phasing would tell us if the allele A at SNP1 one was inherited on the same chromosome like T or like C at the second SNP.
 Phased genotypes would be given as A\|G and C\|T meaning that A and C are on the same chromosome (e.g. maternal) and G and T are on the same chromosome (e.g. paternal).

 In the absence of long reads that span these SNPs, we can use statistical phasing using all sequenced individuals of the same population (the more the better).
 There are lots of different tools for phasing and most of them also impute missing genotypes.
 This means that they infer missing genotypes statistically resulting in a dataset without missing data.